azend/markdown-instasite/README.md

 Advanced configuration
 ----------------------
-If you're an IT ninja and the default configuration doesn't work for you, many of the configuration file/folder names can be changed in the top varible declarations of the build script.
+If you're an IT ninja and the default configuration doesn't work for you, many of the configuration file/folder names can be changed in the top variable declarations of the build script.
 This will let you change around folder names or whatever to better suit your needs.

 However, if you really are an IT ninja, you've probably stopped reading this already and have moved on to look at the build script instead anyways.